All The Best Looks From The Emmys Red Carpet

 Stars like Matt Walsh and Padma Lakshmi also sported blue ribbons in solidarity with the American Civil Liberties Union.
 The ribbons have become a mainstay at big events as a form of resistance against President Donald Trump’s policies.

-Sean Spicer, on the other hand, who joked that Melissa McCarthy should share the Emmy she already won in part for her impersonation of the former White House Press Secretary, was nowhere to be found.
+And Sean Spicer, who joked that Melissa McCarthy should share the Emmy she already won in part for her impersonation of the former White House Press Secretary, even made a surprise appearance.

 Check out all the best looks from the 2017 Emmy Awards below.